 The App Links standard has a critical limitation: it requires work by both the origin and destination apps.
 While the meta tags component saw wide adoption, the only major implementations of the routing engine were in the core Facebook and Messenger apps.
 Facebook now prefers to keep users inside its platform, and has removed the App Links routing engine from everywhere except the main Android app.
 Since Facebook also blocks iOS Universal Links, this leaves no reliable way to open third-party apps from Facebook or Messenger on iOS.
 Branch has implemented a solution to help work around these limitations and use Universal Links to deep link off of Facebook.

 The mobile app deep linking landscape is still incredibly fragmented.
 We are still nowhere close to an industry-wide standard.
 However, this is no excuse for inflicting a poor user experience on your customers.

 You need deep links, and you need all of the different standards to get them.
 Branch deferred deep links are powered by URI schemes, Universal Links, App Links, Chrome Intents, and Facebook App Links.
 We included all of them so that you don’t have to.

 Interested in implementing deep links that handle all of these different standards and provide unified analytics and attribution data without any additional work on your part?
-Click the button below to get started.
+Click here to request a Branch demo.